WhiteboxHub/jenkins_codebase/readmeFiles/installation.md

     docker compose down --volumes --rmi all

 - **This command will**:

-	•	Stop the Jenkins container
+	•	Stop the Jenkins container.
-	•	Remove all associated volumes (data)
+	•	Remove all associated volumes (data).
-	•	Remove all Docker images built for Jenkins
+	•	Remove all Docker images built for Jenkins.

 - **Important Notes**:

 	•	Data Persistence: Jenkins stores all configurations and jobs in the volume jenkins_home.
 Removing volumes will delete this data permanently.
 	•	Port Usage: Ensure port 8080 is not in use by other applications before starting Jenkins.